ThanhTuan1695/leiz95/_posts/2020-09-07-brooklyn-nine-nine-writeup.md

 | Infor | This is a free room, which means anyone can deploy virtual machines in the room  |

-## RUST SCAN, Enumeration and Gathering Information
+## RUSTSCAN, Enumeration and Gathering Information
 Normally, i will use the rustscan as scan the host and gathering machine information